wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-size-specs.md

 
 *   G-series VMs offer the most memory and run on hosts that have Intel Xeon E5 V3 family processors.

-*   DS-series and GS-series VMs can use Premium Storage, which provides high-performance, low-latency storage for I/O intensive workloads.
-These VMs use solid-state drives (SSDs) to host a virtual machine's disks and also provide a local SSD disk cache.
-Premium Storage is available in certain regions.
-For details, see [Premium Storage: High-performance storage for Azure virtual machine workloads](/documentation/articles/storage-premium-storage-preview-portal).
 
-
-*   DS-series VMs can use Premium Storage, which provides high-performance, low-latency storage for I/O intensive workloads.
+*   DS-series  and GS-series  VMs can use Premium Storage, which provides high-performance, low-latency storage for I/O intensive workloads.
 These VMs use solid-state drives (SSDs) to host a virtual machine's disks and also provide a local SSD disk cache.
 Premium Storage is available in certain regions.
-For details, see [Premium Storage: High-performance storage for Azure virtual machine workloads](/documentation/articles/storage-premium-storage-preview-portal).
+For details, see [Premium Storage: High-performance storage for Azure virtual machine workloads](/documentation/articles/storage-premium-storage).
-

 *   The A-series VMs can be deployed on a variety of hardware types and processors.
 The size is throttled, based upon the hardware, to offer consistent processor performance for the running instance, regardless of the hardware it is deployed on.
 To determine the physical hardware on which this size is deployed, query the virtual hardware from within the Virtual Machine.